Daniel Gould Fowle: Post-War

 Fowle returned to his law practice and made a name for himself in the state Democratic Party.
 In 1868, he was elected as the state chairman of the Democratic Party.
 In 1880 he was defeated in the gubernatorial election and in 1884 he lost a race for Congress.

 Governor

+Fowle's first wife, Ellen Brent Pearson, who died in 1862, was the daughter of Richmond Mumford Pearson, sister of US representative Richmond Pearson, and aunt of Major general Richmond P. Davis.
 Fowle was nominated by the "liberal" faction of the Democratic Party in 1888 and he won the general election.
 As he was widowed when elected, his daughter Helen Whitaker Fowle Knight served as his first lady.
 He created a state railroad commission to protect farmers and advocated for education for women.
 He died while in office and is buried in Oakwood Cemetery in Raleigh.